House of Commons Library briefing on policies and services for people with a learning disability in England.Jump to full report >>

 The Government and NHS England have committed to reducing health inequalities for people with learning disabilities and have established national programmes to improve treatment and outcomes.
 The Government’s Mandate to the NHS 2018-19 set an objective for the NHS to close the health gap between people with mental health problems, learning disabilities and autism and the population as a whole.

 In June 2015, NHS England commissioned the National Learning Disability Mortality Review Programme led by the University of Bristol, to review and learn from deaths of people with a learning disability with the aim of improving services, care and support nationally.
-The project, now in its fourth year, is investigating the causes of premature mortality for people with a learning disability and has produced recommendations to reduce this inequality.
+The project is investigating the causes of premature mortality for people with a learning disability and has produced recommendations to reduce this inequality.
+The second annual report from the Learning Disabilities Mortality Review was published in May 2018.
+The Government provided its response in September 2018, accepting the review’s recommendations and committing to several actions, including a public consultation on mandatory learning disability training for relevant staff by March 2019.

 Since June 2016, the Department of Health & Social Care has published independently assured, ratings of the quality of healthcare offered to people with learning disabilities in all CCG areas, to highlight variations and to allow rapid action to be taken when improvement is needed.